Innovation and Training

-4. Modelling nutrients and substances in wastewater treatment plants and biosolids: This PhD project aims to:
+4. Modelling nutrients and substances in wastewater treatment plants and biosolids: (SEE ABOVE) This PhD project aims to:

 - track and model carbon and nutrient flows in sludge and biosolids composition using bottom-up approaches for the systems scale and top-down approaches for the national scale;

 - investigate sustainability on a national scale by benchmarking nutrient flows against critical planetary boundaries